 But I think the experience was even more meaningful for all of the adults involved in the project.
 We saw firsthand what incredible young people these were, in terms of both their talent and their enthusiasm for aviation.
 If these students are the future of our industry, I am very encouraged and hopeful about what lies ahead.

-Almost all of the students said they now plan to pursue an aviation-related career, whether as an engineer, a mechanic, a pilot, or a public relations specialist.
-“It’s going to point me in the direction that I really need to go in life,” Julia Garner of Saline High School, Saline, MI, said.
+Almost all of the students said they now plan to pursue an aviation-related career, whether as an engineer, a mechanic, a pilot or a public relations specialist.
+“It’s going to point me in the direction that I really need to go in life,” Julia Garner of Saline High School said.

 For more information about the build, please visit GAMA’s Facebook page at https://www.facebook.com/#!/General.Aviation.Manufacturers.Association.

-Peter Bunce is the president and CEO of GAMA, an international trade association representing 84 of the world’s leading manufacturers of general aviation airplanes and rotorcraft, engines, avionics, components, and related services.
-For more information visit www.gama.aero.
+Peter J. Bunce is president and CEO of the General Aviation Manufacturers Association, an international trade association representing 84 of the world's leading manufacturers of general aviation airplanes and rotorcraft, engines, avionics, components, and related services.